git-bee/janSQL/README.md

 - *text field* is an optionally double/single-quoted text.
 - *number field* is a numeric text with dot as decimal separator.

 Look into the `db` folder for a janSQL database example.
+Look into the `samples.txt` file for some query example.

 In this repo, I also have added a simple janSQL console client program.
 It's mainly to test the SQL engine.
 Here's a brief video demo: